mhuebert/maria/README.md

 npm run watch;
 ```

-When these builds have completed, open your web browser to http://localhost:8701.
+When these builds have completed, open your web browser to https://localhost:8701
+(note that dev servers are run via **https**)

 ### running a REPL